chonho/incubator-singa/tool/python/README.md

 	* 'acc' for accuracy
 	* 'loss' for loss
 	* 'ppl' for ppl
-	* 'se' for squred error
+	* 'se' for squared error

 #### To run Singa on GPU